Krishna7141/Krishna7141/README.md

-# 👋 Hello, I'm Krishna Vamsi Chelluboina
+# 👋 Welcome to my GitHub!
+I'm Krishna Vamsi Chelluboina, a Software Engineer with over 2 years of experience specializing in Fullstack Development at Accenture.
+With a Master’s in Information Technology, I thrive on solving complex problems and driving innovation through technology.
+Explore my projects to see how I turn challenges into opportunities for growth and impact.

 🚀 Full Stack Developer | Python & JavaScript Specialist | Cloud-Enabled | Building AI-Powered Solutions
 🎓 MS in Information Technology – Pace University | 🌍 Jersey City, NJ | 💼 Open to Full-Time Opportunities